rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 }
 ```

-The virtualservice uses points to the gateway of customer-gw, and sets the route request to the subset of the host of customer host and with the subset of version-v1.
+The VirtualService points to the gateway of customer-gw, and sets the route request to the customer host with the subset of version-v1.

 Finally the DestinationRule is defined as: